 Date of Authorship for this Version

 Reisman, W. Michael, "Through or Despite Governments: Differentiated Responsibilities in Human Rights Programs" (1987).
 Faculty Scholarship Series.
-Paper 733.
+733.